olson-sean-k/decorum/README.md

 Proxy types implement `Eq`, `Hash`, and `Ord`, but sometimes it is not possible or ergonomic to use such a type.
-Traits can be used with primitive floating-point values for ordering, equivalence, and hasing instead.
+Traits can be used with primitive floating-point values for ordering, equivalence, and hashing instead.

 | Trait       | Analogous Trait  |
 |-------------|------------------|